vedant1508/vedant1508/README.md

 - 👋 Hi, I’m @vedant1508
-- 👀 I’m interested in Coding, problem Solving
+- 👀 I’m interested in Coding, problem-Solving
-- 🌱 I’m currently learning B.E in Artitifical Intelligence and Data Science
+- 🌱 I’m currently learning B.E in Artificial Intelligence and Data Science in  Dr. D. Y. Patil Institute of Technology
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me vedantsalunke15@gmail.com